evidentlyai/evidently/docs/book/reports/target-drift.md

 The **Target Drift** report helps detect and explore changes in the target function and/or model predictions.

-The contents of the report depends on the type of the target (Numerical or Categorical).

 ## Requirements

 To run this report, you need to have input features, and **target and/or prediction** columns available.